microsoft/pycon/README.md

 Learn more about the [Azure Developer CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 Want to get started quickly?
 Check out [some templates](https://azure.github.io/awesome-azd/) from us and the community!

+## VS Code and Python

+VS Code is great for Code Editor and we are working hard to make it even better!

+- Learn about the latest [Python Features in VS Code](https://devblogs.microsoft.com/python/python-in-visual-studio-code-march-2023-release/).
+- Learn about our updates to the [Jupyter Notebook extension](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) in VS Code and the all new [Data Wrangler](https://www.youtube.com/watch?v=WByQs82d29Y)!
+- Make Contributing faster and easier with [devcontainers](https://containers.dev) and [GitHub Codespaces](https://github.com/features/codespaces)!
+- [Github Copilot](https://github.com/features/copilot/) makes for an awesome pair programmer!

 ## Microsoft is Helping Make Python Faster